 Your username and password obtained during signup to the Developer Portal should be used to generate OAuth token.

-Our FAQ’s answer some of the most commonly asked questions about the Developer Portal and our API’s.
+Before you file a ticket, read our FAQs that answer some of the most commonly asked questions about CompanyName Developer Portal and our APIs.

 Q. What is the username / password I need to use for OAuth token generation ?